 This Operational Document is to be applied by ExCBs when processing new applications for the issue of an IECEx CoPC or an EFOC and undertaking a review for maintaining an existing IECEx CoPC.

-These steps follow the principles outlined in ISO/IEC 17024, Conformity Assessment – General requirements for bodies operating certification of persons, in addition to the requirements as laid down in the IECEx Scheme Rules of Procedure, IECEx 05.
+These steps follow the principles outlined in ISO/IEC 17024, Conformity Assessment – General requirements for bodies operating certification of persons, in addition to the requirements as specified in the IECEx Scheme Rules of Procedure, IECEx 05.

 3.2 Assessment process